ballet/ballet/docs/maintainer_guide.rst

    $ pip install --upgrade ballet

+Pip will complain that the upgraded version of ballet is incompatible with the version required by the installed project.
+That is okay, as we will presently update the project itself to work with the new version of ballet.

 Next, use the updated version of ``ballet`` to incorporate any updates to the "upstream" project template used to create new projects.